YanaG4/public-holiday-calendar/README.md

 - Go to "cd client" in the terminal
 - Type "npm install" in the terminal
 - Run the project with "npm start" in the terminal

+<b>On the site: </b>

+- To see the hardcoded data go to the September 2022 on the calendar
+- Choose some countries (e.g. France, Estonia, Germany - they have some hardcoded events)
+- The "New Year" events appear on the calendar ( September 2022 )

 ## Author